scientific-python/specs/core-projects/_index.md

 ## How many Core Projects should there be?

 This is up to the Steering Committee.
-But it is expected that the list of Core Projects will not rapidly change.
+But it is expected that the list of Core Projects will remain small and will not rapidly change.
+During the endorsement stage of the SPEC process, contributors to the Core Projects are supposed to achieve a shared agreement on how to implement the SPEC.
+When adding new Core Projects, the Steering Committee should ensure that doing so will only make it easier for the the Core Projects to achieve consensus.

 ## How do you add a project?